Construction of the Egyptian pyramids: Transport of stone blocks

-One of the major problems faced by the early pyramid builders was the need to move huge quantities of stone.
+One of the major problems faced by the early pyramid builders was the need to move immense quantities of stone.
 The Twelfth Dynasty tomb of Djehutihotep has an illustration of 172 men pulling an alabaster statue of him on a sledge.
 The statue is estimated to weigh 60 tons and Denys Stocks estimated that 45 workers would be required to start moving a 16300 kg lubricated block, or eight workers to move a 2750 kg block.
 Dick Parry and Mladjov have suggested a method for rolling the stones, using a cradle-like machine that had been excavated in various new kingdom temples.
 Four of those objects could be fitted around a block so it could be rolled easily.
 Experiments done by the Obayashi Corporation, with concrete blocks 0.8 metre square by 1.6 metre long and weighing 2.5 t, showed how 18 men could drag the block over a 1-in-4 incline ramp, at a rate of 18 m/min.
 This idea was previously described by John Bush in 1977, and is mentioned in the Closing Remarks section of Parry's book.
 Vitruvius in De architectura described a similar method for moving irregular weights.
 It is still not known whether the Egyptians used this method but the experiments indicate it could have worked using stones of this size.
 Egyptologists generally accept this for the 2.5 ton blocks mostly used but do not agree over the methods used for the 15+ ton and several 70 to 80 ton blocks.

 The diary of Merer, logbooks written more than 4,500 years ago by an Egyptian official and found in 2013 by a French archeology team under the direction of Pierre Tallet in a cave in Wadi al-Jarf, describes the transportation of limestone blocks from the quarries at Tura to Giza by boat.